AbdurRahman-Khan/HR-File-Automation-Tool/README.md

 # 🗂️ HR File Automation Tool

 Automate your repetitive HR file tasks like renaming, format conversion, and file management with this Python-based offline toolkit.
-A practical Python automation project that renames, organizes, and converts HR-related files like resumes, spreadsheets, and reports.
-Built for admin teams and virtual assistants.

 **Created by:** Abdur Rahman Khan
 🔗 [LinkedIn – @seark](https://www.linkedin.com/in/seark)